behe95/Javascript-Flappy-Bird/README.md

 # Javascript-Flappy-Bird
 Install all the dependencies of nodejs using "npm i" command using your command line.
-Build the webpack using "npm run buil" command.
+Build the webpack using "npm run build" command.
 Start devserver using "npm start".

 //Game instructions: